 Maintaining the Gains

 To maintain the improvements in exercise capacity and quality of life after the completion of a pulmonary rehabilitation program, patients need to continue to exercise.
-People with severe physical limitations (multiple co morbid conditions and / or frequent hospital admissions) will benefit from a longer pulmonary rehabilitation program.
+People with severe physical limitations (multiple co-morbid conditions and / or frequent hospital admissions) may benefit from a longer pulmonary rehabilitation program.
+Supervised maintenance programmes of monthly or less frequently are not sufﬁcient to maintain the gains of pulmonary rehabilitation.

 Options for maintenance exercise programs: